McGill-DMaS/Kam1n0-Community/documentation/server/server.md

 ![](images/clone_graph2.PNG)

 #### Flow graph view
 `Flow Graph View` explores the cloned control flow graph structure between two functions.
-The cloned areas are highlighted in different convex hubs.
-As you can see in this example, even though two functions have different entry blocks, they share several cloned subgraphs.
-Each is highlighted using a convex hub with a different color.
-Currently, we ignore blocks with a single instruction.
-Both graphs can be zoomed in/out and dragged.
-We provide a scroll (blue) for each of them.
+In asm2vec, we convert every assembly function into a vector.
+We can only tell two functions (two vectors) are similar, but we can't tell which parts of them are similar.
+Therefore, it can't show the convex hubs like it did with asm-clone.

 ![](images/flow_graph_asm2vec.PNG)